What are the essential items for van life? Those items that make travelling and camping with kids easier!

 We never go anywhere without swimwear.
 There are so many campsites with wonderful indoor and outdoor pools, not forgetting nearby beaches.
 We are huge fans of Zoggs swimwear, in particular the sun suits and float suits…practical, fun and safe.

-Coats, fleeces and wellies are always packed in the camper van, particularly if we are camping in the UK.
+Coats, fleeces, hiking boots or wellies are always packed in the camper van, particularly if we are camping in the UK.
 What is the old saying…there is no such thing as bad weather, just a bad choice of clothing?!

 We keep a torch in our toiletry bag as it is always useful for the midnight trek to the toilet block or trying to set up camp in the dark if we arrive later than planned.